Linuxfabrik/lfops/roles/nextcloud/README.md

 `nextcloud__datadir`

 * Where to store the user files.
+Nextcloud takes it over at the installation; changing it afterwards does not move an existing data directory.
 * Type: String.
 * Default: `'/data'`